 What are these different types of expenses and why do they matter?
 We’re glad you asked.

 What is a Fixed Expense?

 Fixed expenses are the kind of expenses most people think of when they’re drafting a budget.
-They are standard expenses that happen every month, on a certain day for a certain amount.
+They are standard expenses that happen every month, on a certain day, and for a certain amount.
 Your mortgage, cell phone bill, car payment, gym membership, utilities, and Netflix are all fixed expenses.
 Think of fixed expenses like your bills.

 Weekly expenses like a daycare payment, dog walking services, or house cleaners, while not a monthly bill, are fixed expenses too.
 They occur on a regular date and for a standard amount, even if that withdrawal happens multiple times during a month.